 Date Written: September 14, 2020

-Utilizing newly available data from the SEC on derivative performance and detailed derivative holdings, this paper studies how derivatives impact mutual fund performance, with an emphasis on the COVID-19 pandemic period.
-In contrast to previous research concluding derivatives are used for hedging, we find that most active equity funds use derivatives to amplify market exposure by buying index derivatives, underperform, yet receive more flows.
+Utilizing new SEC data enabling us to compute mutual funds' derivative positions performance, this paper studies how derivatives impact fund performance.
+In contrast to prior research concluding derivatives are used for hedging, we find that most active equity funds use them to amplify market exposure by buying index derivatives, underperform, yet receive more flows.
 Hedging funds, the minority, in contrast utilize single stock derivatives.
 Despite small portfolio weights, derivatives significantly impact funds' leverage and contribute largely to fund returns and cross-sectional differences in returns.
 Swaps, ignored by prior studies, are especially important in explaining cross-sectional differences in derivative contributions.
-In response to the initial outbreak of COVID-19, funds trade more heavily on short derivative positions.
-This behavior is more prevalent among managers residing in states with early state-level Stay-at-home orders, where the risk of recession is likely more salient.
-Funds that used derivatives for hedging purposes before the crisis significantly outperform nonusers by over 9% during the initial outbreak, as their distribution of derivative returns shifts to the right.
-By the end of June, they still outperform by 1.6%.
-On the contrary, funds that used derivatives to amplify market exposure underperform, and their distribution of derivative returns shifts to the left.
-While they do shift strategies, they are slow to open short positions and remain mostly amplifying funds.
-Consequently, by the time they shift, the market has already started to recover, so that they lose on their short positions.
+In response to the COVID-19 pandemic outbreak, funds regularly utilizing derivatives trade more heavily on short derivative positions.
+The pattern is more prevalent among managers for which the risk of recession is likely more salient.
+There is no change in extensive margin of derivative use.
+Hedging funds, which are the minority, outperform significantly during the outbreak.
+Amplifying funds suffer a double whammy.
+While they do shift strategies, they are slow to react and experience similarly large losses to nonusers in the outbreak phase.
+By the time they shift, the market has already started to rebound, and they lose on their short positions.
 Funds are slow to unwind shorts during the recovery.
-Shifts in derivative return distributions during the COVID-19 crisis are mostly driven by swap contracts, which have been ignored by prior studies.
+Shifts in derivative return distributions during the COVID-19 crisis are mostly driven by swaps, which have been ignored by previous studies.

 Keywords: COVID-19, Derivatives, Mutual Funds